nokamun/driftlock-labs/README.md

 ## About the Architect

-This repository reflects the work and thinking of **Wynoks Munlyn**, architect of the DriftLock framework.
+This repository reflects the work and thinking of **Wynoka Munlyn**, architect of the DriftLock framework.

 The artifacts here represent ongoing exploration and applied practice in:
 - cloud governance,